Women's football in India: Early history

-In September 1926, the reportedly first women's football match in India was organised in Burma (then province of British Raj) to raise funds for a charity Akyab Relief Fund.
-The first instance of women's football in the British Indian provinces occurred in Bengal in the late 1920s.
-Brajaranjan Ray attempted to start an annual women's football tournament for under the aegis of the Women's Sports Association in 1929.
-He faced severe opposition from the society, but was successful in starting a tournament for the girls' college of the city of Calcutta.
+The reportedly first women's football match in then British India was organised in Burma (then a province of British Raj) on 23 July 1926 to raise funds for a charity Akyab Relief Fund.
+The match was held at Municipal Ground at Myaungmya between the sides hailing from the villages of Maungdi and Sinchaung, with the players recruited from the students and staff of the American Baptist Mission and Karen Schools.
+Maungdi won the game 3–0.

+The first instance of women's football in the Indian provinces occurred in Bengal in the late 1920s.
+Brajaranjan Ray attempted to start an annual women's football tournament in Calcutta under the aegis of the Women's Sports Association in 1929.
+He faced severe opposition from the society, but was successful in starting a tournament for the girls' colleges of the city of Calcutta.
 A handful of colleges such as the Victoria Institution, Asutosh College and Bethune College went on to participate in the tournament.

 In independent India, a women's football match took place on 14 November 1955 at the National Sports Stadium in New Delhi, which was reported as the first "all-India women's football match".
 The match took place between Blues and Maroons with the Blues winning the match by 3–2.
 The match was attended by 1000 spectators.